hdmf-dev/hdmf-zarr/docs/source/storage.rst

 -------------------

-The :py:class:`~hdmf_zarr.backend.ZarrIO` backend defines a set of reserved attribute names defined in py:attr:`~hdmf_zarr.backend.ZarrIO.__reserve_attribute`.
-These reserved attributes are used to implement functionality (e.g., links and object references) that are not natively supported by Zarr.
+The :py:class:`~hdmf_zarr.backend.ZarrIO` backend defines a set of reserved attribute names defined in :py:attr:`~hdmf_zarr.backend.ZarrIO.__reserve_attribute`.
+These reserved attributes are used to implement functionality (e.g., links and object references, which are not natively supported by Zarr) and may be added on any Group or Dataset in the file.

     ============================  ======================================================================================
     Reserved Attribute Name       Usage